Glebe Road Line: History

 Starting on June 26, 2016, weekday middays, evenings & weekends was added to routes 23B & 23T, replacing most of the route 23A service.
 23A now operates only during the early mornings and late nights.

 Due to the West Glebe Road bridge construction, service will be rerouted via West Glebe Road at the City of Alexandria on December 30, 2018.
 Routes 23A and 23B no longer operates through Avalon Bay at South Glebe Road.

 In response to the COVID-19 pandemic, routes 23A, 23B, and 23T went on major service modification to simplify routes.
 The line operated on its Sunday schedule during the pandemic.
 The 23A, 23B and 23T weekend service was also suspended to limit its service.
 WMATA later announced to restore the line on August 23, 2020 as part of the Metro's COVID-19 Recovery Plan.
 However, some changes were made on the line, with the 23A operating on full weekdays, and the 23B and 23T only operating during weekends.
 This marks the 23A operating on full day for the first time since 2016, when the 23A was replaced by the 23B and 23T.
 No route segment changes was made, as the 23A retains the same intervals and same stops as the late night schedules.

 On September 10, 2020 as part of its FY2022 proposed budget, WMATA proposed to reduce all weekend frequencies on routes 23A, 23B, and 23T service in order to reduce costs and low federal funds.

 On June 6, 2021, all Route 23B and 23T weekday service was restored, with the 23A reverting back to early morning and late night hours.
 Service on the 23B was also extended to 2:00 AM.

 On September 5, 2021, the line was increased to operate every 20 minutes daily.

 Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
 Full weekday service resumed on February 7, 2022.

 As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the line retained its routing between Tysons Corner Center and South Glebe Road, but was modified to operate along Richmond Highway and serve Potomac Yard station and discontinue service to Crystal City and Shirlington.
-The line was also renamed into the A70, having trips alternate ending between Ballston–MU station and Tysons Corner.
+The line was also renamed into the A70, having trips alternate ending between Ballston–MU station and Potomac Yard.